I-am-PUID-0/DMB_Docs/docs/faq/general.md

 ### 📈 Can I monitor the system?

-Yes — the DMB Frontend shows real-time logs, service status, and allows interactive config management.
+Yes — the DMB Frontend shows real-time logs, service logs, service status, and allows interactive config management.
 You can also access logs from the filesystem or via the DMB API (see [API docs](../api/index.md)).

 ---